stripeswp/stripes/readme.txt

 === Notes ===

-— Find the style guide here: https://generic.tools/grid/ — For the Layers feature, find the companion plugin here: https://wordpress.org/plugins/layers/ — The default style for the mobile menu only supports main pages (not sub-pages)
+— Find the style guide here: https://stripes.tools/grid/ — For the Layers feature, find the companion plugin here: https://wordpress.org/plugins/layers/ — The default style for the mobile menu only supports main pages (not sub-pages)

 === License ===

+Stripes WordPress Theme © 2018-2020 StripesWP
+Stripes is distributed under the terms of the GNU GPL

 The Stripes theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).